naoshibaikyu/superbuddn/epilogues/incorrect7.md

 Fred: Microwave for 40 minutes. 😔

-Nadine: Why were you microwaving a lemon???
+Nadine Confused: Why were you microwaving a lemon???

 Fred: I read boiling lemons helps cover up up bad smells (I wanted to cover up the scent of burnt oranges) but I didn't own any pots.